 Monday, 13 June 2016

 Turn up?
 Well they, or rather he... did!
 A nice very cleanly turned out young man...
 Mind you we were the first call of the day.
 Bang on time and with a truck that leaves one in absolutely no doubt that they were the right people to call in and that they can definitely cope with all eventualities.
-In fact their truck was too large for the entrance to our drive and several boughs and branches had to be sawn down in order to squeeze the leviathan through the gap.
-Affable young man whose procedure was measured and methodical as he went through his set pieces... from donning his 'zoot-suit' overalls and full face helmet... till he waved us goodbye he was very disciplined.
-His truck, having been deftly steered backwards through the very narrow gap between lane and courtyard, stopped just short of the telephone cable which hampered moving right to the fosse by no more than 30 milimetres.
-Pierre carefully stepped out the distance from the back of his truck to the septic tank and filter chamber and walked back grinning whilst holding thumb and forefinger only slightly apart and saying..."juste ce beaucoup à épargner" which I guessed was 'just enough'.
-And so he proceeded to unravel 5 or 6 corrugated tubes which, when locked together neatly connected with the business end of the siphon tube already laid by the open subterranean tank.
+In fact their truck was too large for the entrance to our drive and several boughs and branches had to be sawn from the trees along the drive in order to squeeze the leviathan through the gap.
+Affable young man whose procedure was measured and methodical as he went through his set pieces... from donning his 'zoot-suit' overalls and full face helmet... until he waved us goodbye he was very disciplined.
+His truck, having been deftly reverse through the very narrow gap between lane and courtyard, stopped just short of the telephone cable which hung perilously close to the hatches on the tanker top. which meant that he had to stop short of the fosse around 30 metres.
+Pierre carefully stepped out the distance (reminiscent of Basil Fawlty in full flow) from the back of his truck to the septic tank and the filter chamber and then walked back grinning whilst holding thumb and forefinger only slightly apart and saying..."juste ce beaucoup à épargner" which I guessed was 'just enough'.
+And so with confidence he proceeded to unravel 5 or 6 chunky looking corrugated tubes which, when screwed, clamped and locked together neatly connected with the business end of the siphon tube already laid by the open subterranean tank.
+Just a few centimetres to spare...
+"Parfait!"
+He said.

-When he pressed a button on the rear of the truck a noise like a Jumbo jet taxi-ing for take-off filled the courtyard and a triangular warning sign raised itself swiftly and eased itself into position just nudging the telephone cable suggesting that Pierre was right to stop the truck where he did.
+He pressed a button on the rear of the truck and it triggered a noise like a Jumbo jet taxi-ing for take-off which filled the courtyard and a triangular warning sign raised itself swiftly and eased itself into position just nudging the telephone cable out of the way suggesting that Pierre was right to stop the truck exactly where he did.

-Ten minutes of great sucking force and, apart from some very handy cleaning up of our volcanic rock filled filter basket with an industrial sized pressure washer, he was done!
+Ten minutes of great sucking force and then, apart from some very handy cleaning up of our volcanic rock filled filter basket with an industrial sized pressure washer, he was done!
 He spent around as long divesting himself of his protective clothing, hosing each piece as he removed it... gauntlet, boots and overalls...
 So, back in his now lighter weight and impeccable uniform, he proffered his clipboard with his facture and delivered his parting shot...
-I have no doubt learned especially for the UK market...
-"I see that you only use white toilet paper!"
+I have no doubt he learned this especially for the UK owner's abroad market...
+He held his forefinger to the side of his mouth coughed gently and said "I see that you only use white toilet paper!"
 We laughed on cue and I said...
 "Let's make sure we don't leave it for another 17 years until the next time!"
 174 Euros well spent - And, when you have it done, as we did, after 15 years it works out to just to €11.60 each year...
 Bargain!!

 Triskel : Based in Loudeac...
 Magnificent in their efficiency:- Tel: 0296 28 64 17